-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

-- The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-The exclusions (as described above) will be applied to at least 90% of the portfolio, of which the Fund also expects to allocate a minimum of 40% of its assets to sustainable investments.
-Among these sustainable investments, the Fund commits to make a minimum of 1% of sustainable investments with an environmental objective and 1% of sustainable investments with a social objective which can both vary independently at any time.
+The exclusions (as described above) will be applied to at least 80% of the portfolio, of which the fund also expects to allocate a minimum of 40% of its assets to sustainable investments.
+Among these sustainable investments, the fund commits to make a minimum of 1% of sustainable investments with an environmental objective and 1% of sustainable investments with a social objective which can both vary independently at any time.

-A maximum of 10% of the Fund's assets may be invested in hedging and/or cash instruments for efficient portfolio management purposes, which do not align with any environmental or social characteristics.
+A maximum of 20% of the fund's assets may be invested in hedging instruments for efficient portfolio management and in cash as ancillary liquidity., which do not align with any environmental or social characteristics.